claws/cookiecutter-python-project/README.rst

 =======

 Below is an example showing exactly how to create a new Python project using this project.
-In this case the package is called ``example``.
+In this scenario the package is called ``example``.

-At this point it is assumed that you have performed the actions outlined in :ref:`one-time-setup-steps-label`.
+At this point it is assumed that you have performed the actions outlined in the One Time Setup Steps section above.
 This provides a virtual environment that makes cookiecutter available.

 Create the ``example`` project using cookiecutter.